jocafamaka/nagmapReborn/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W61SUW3)
-# Nagmap Reborn Introduction
+# Nagmap Reborn Project
+Nagmap Reborn provides a user-friendly interface for monitoring servers and services, through geographic visualization on the map.

+That way you can easily and visually identify the status of what you monitor, in addition to summarized information about each one, in addition to bringing some specific features of Nagmap Reborn;

-Nagmap Reborn is based on Nagmap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
-The integration aims to visualize current status of network devices on aerial photography images..."
+<small>Nagmap Reborn is based on Nagmap project developed by [Marcel Hecko](https://github.com/hecko).</small>

-## ATTENTION
-Note that his version still **in development** and therefore **unfinished**, it may contain **several bugs**, must be used for testing only!

-For use in production the [stable version](https://github.com/jocafamaka/nagmapReborn/releases/tag/v1.6.4) must be adopted.

 ## v2.0.0
-This version has as objective to bring update of the used technologies, as well as a redesing of the current structure of the project, allowing a better performance and maintenance.

-Main changes:
-* Use Object Orientation on the front end.
+This version brings significant logical changes, being a break-point in the API compatibility between v1.x.x and v2.x.x;

+With these changes it was possible to achieve the following objectives:

-* Use of JS6 (ECMAScript 2015) features.
+* Use of modern technologies;
-  * Incompatible with old browsers.
-* Exclusive use of Open Street Map.
+* Separation of front-end and back-end;
-  * Due to the disuse of Google Maps.
-* Complete redesing of the host status update system.
+* Maintenance facilitation;
-  * Providing good performance even in large installations.
+* Better performance and scalability (Handles large installations well);

+<small>See how to migrate from version 1.6.x to v2.x.x [here](https://github.com/jocafamaka/nagmapReborn/wiki/Migrating-from-v1.6.x-to-v2.x.x).</small>

 ## Live preview (Coming soon)
 <p align="center">